 - Report issues on trails or at other park facilities, and lead volunteer maintenance projects including clearing fallen trees, improving drainage, and tread repair.

 - Report medical, fire, or other emergencies to the appropriate dispatch unit; Park Patrol may be contacted to assist in search and rescue functions as directed by officials.

 - Commit to at least 4 hours per month; volunteers are asked to log their hours.

-Park Patrol participants are given special training for assisting park users, supporting emergency responders, and reporting park issues to the proper City of Oakland agencies.
-CPR and First Aid Certification is strongly encouraged, and will be provided by the Oakland Fire Department (separate from the three-hour training session).
+Park Patrol volunteers must attend one three-hour class.
+Participants are given special training for assisting park users, supporting emergency responders, and reporting park issues to the proper City of Oakland agencies.
+CPR and First Aid Certification is strongly encouraged, and may be provided by the Oakland Fire Department (separate from the three-hour training session).

-OaklandTrails.org is providing 100% of the funding for this program.
-The two-year budget for this program is $3,000.
+Oakland Trails is providing 100% of the funding for this program.
+The yearly budget for Park Patrol is $5,000, which includes uniforms, first aid kits, tools, and materials for the work we do.
 Tax deductible contributions, large or small, are greatly appreciated.

-OaklandTrails.org may use personal information to administer and operate Oakland Volunteer Park Patrol.
+Oakland Trails may use personal information to administer and operate Oakland Volunteer Park Patrol.
 For our privacy statement, click HERE.

-Oakland Volunteer Park Patrol was co-founded in 2015 by Stan Dodson (OaklandTrails.org) and Oakland Vice Mayor and District 4 Councilmember Annie Campbell Washington.
-It was developed in collaboration with the Oakland Fire Dept., Oakland Police Dept., Oakland Parks & Rec., Oakland Public Works, Friends of Joaquin Miller Park.
-Stan Dodson, founder and executive director of Oakland Trails, provides the training and day-to-day management of this program.
+Oakland Volunteer Park Patrol was co-founded in 2015 by Stan Dodson (Oakland Trails) and Oakland Vice Mayor and District 4 Councilmember Annie Campbell Washington.
+It was developed in collaboration with the Oakland Fire Dept., Oakland Police Dept., Oakland Parks & Rec., Oakland Public Works, 22X NCPC, and Friends of Joaquin Miller Park.
+Stan Dodson, founder and executive director of Oakland Trails, provides the training and day-to-day management for this program.